Attilasarkany/EconQuantitativeMethods/Project-2/README.md

-Use Dynare to compute a basic RBC model with a few extra, meaningful shocks.
+Use Dynare (.mod) to compute a basic RBC model with a few extra, meaningful shocks.
   - RBC model: Chari, Kehoe & McGrattan, “Business cycle accounting,” (Econometrica 2007)

 Compute impulse response and moments of the simulated data

+Reference: Dynanre User's Guide